Shaiful191/Shaiful191/README.md

 # <center> Hi there 👋, I'm Shaiful Islam </center>
 ### Software Engineer

-I am a CSE graduate and also certified on Mobile App Development under the ICT division.
-I have done some professional projects such as Kazi Finding App(Vendor App) with backend, Talikhata(Sales Order service app).
-I have also done competitive programming on different sites like Codeforces, HackerRank, Leetcode and LightOj etc. I solved around more than 200+ problems on different sites.

 Skills: Dart/Flutter/Dot net API/NodeJs API/JavaScript/SQL

 - 🔭 I’m currently working on MEGASOFT SOLUTIONS